 - Each company’s Hispanic Community Involvement and Philanthropy efforts are also considered.

 Step 2: Evaluation of Selection Criterion and Qualifying Candidates

 - Each company survey is reviewed again and statistical information pertaining to Hispanic Women is deciphered.

-- General data is catalogued into specific areas and evaluated to obtain a conclusive assessment of the company – Latina Employees, Latina Board Members, Latina Senior Executives, Latina Vice Presidents, Top Latina Wage Earners, etc.
+- General data is cataloged into specific areas and evaluated to obtain a conclusive assessment of the company – Latina Employees, Latina Board Members, Latina Senior Executives, Latina Vice Presidents, Top Latina Wage Earners, etc.

 - Further assessment of career advancement opportunities are performed for specific programs – Mentoring Programs, Women’s Task Force, Fast Track Programs, Leadership Training Programs.

 - Employee Benefits/Incentives and Recruitment Policies pertaining to Hispanic women are further evaluated – Health Coverage above 75%, Profit Sharing, Alternative Work Schedule, Recruitment efforts, etc.

 - Each company is then provided a numerical ranking based on the calculated points merited for the evaluation criterion.

 - Each company’s ranking is determined by a formulated point scale, minimum 0 and maximum 15, for the evaluation criterion.